Using the Kibana dashboards

 Any other filters work the same way.
 You can also add your own custom temporary filters by clicking on Add Filter at the upper right of the page.

-The DMARC Forensic Samples dashboard contains information on DMARC forensic reports (also known as failure reports or ruf reports).
+The DMARC failure reports dashboard (formerly DMARC Forensic Samples) contains information on DMARC failure reports (also known as forensic or ruf reports).
 These reports contain samples of emails that have failed to pass DMARC.

 Note